Whisk together the rice flour, the sweet rice flour and the salt in a large mixing bowl.

 To keep the pancakes warm whilst you are cooking the others you can rest them in the oven set to a very low temperature.

-Best served with dairy-free ice cream, maple syrup and fresh fruit
+Serve traditionally with lemon and sugar or with dairy-free ice cream, maple syrup and fresh fruit